ibm-cloud-docs/vmware-service/vmaas/tenant-plan-deploy.md

 For single-tenant Cloud Director sites, you can select from various bare metal server CPU and memory sizes based on your selection of location and profile storage type.

+Sapphire Rapids 8474C profiles are not available on Sydney or Tokyo {{site.data.keyword.cloud_notm}} data centers.
+{: important}

 | Profile | Sockets | Cores | RAM | vSAN usable capacity |
 |:--------|:--------|:------|:----|:---------------------|
 | Dual Intel 8260 Xeon | 2 | 48 | 768 GB | 15 TB |